 The Need for Health Insurance

 It is dangerous to be in the U.S. without adequate health insurance.
-Although in many countries the government bears the expense of health care for its citizens, and sometimes even for visitors, individuals and families in the U.S. are responsible for these costs themselves.
+In many countries, the government bears the expense of health care for its citizens, and sometimes even for visitors; however, individuals and families in the U.S. are responsible for these costs themselves.
 Since a single day of hospitalization and medical treatment can cost thousands of dollars, many hospitals and doctors refuse to treat uninsured patients except in life-threatening emergencies.
 Most Americans rely on insurance, and you should do the same.
 Insurance gives you access to better and more timely health care, and provides the only protection against the enormous costs of health care in this country.